Kurento/kurento/source/Developer_and_Programmer_Guide.rst

             //This makes the pipeline (and all its elements) to be released when the session terminates session.releaseOnTerminate(mp);

-            //Create a PlayerEndPoint for injecting a video into the platform PlayerEndPoint playerEndPoint = mp.newPlayerEndPoint(
+            //Create a PlayerEndpoint for injecting a video into the platform PlayerEndpoint playerEndpoint = mp.newPlayerEndpoint(
                     "https://ci.kurento.com/video/fiwarecut.webm").build();

             //Create a filter for augmenting the video stream in real time.
             JackVaderFilter filter = mp.newJackVaderFilter().build();

             //Connect both elements
-            playerEndPoint.connect(filter);
+            playerEndpoint.connect(filter);

-            //Store a player reference for later use session.setAttribute("player", playerEndPoint);
+            //Store a player reference for later use session.setAttribute("player", playerEndpoint);

-            //Calling "start" creates the HttpEndPoint and connects it to the filter session.start(filter);
+            //Calling "start" creates the HttpEndpoint and connects it to the filter session.start(filter);
         }